JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ### Elliptical Apertures

-These apertures are parametrized by the semi-major axis `a`, semi-minor axis `b` and position angle in degrees counter-clockwise from the positive x-axis `θ`
+These apertures are parameterized by the semi-major axis `a`, semi-minor axis `b` and position angle in degrees counter-clockwise from the positive x-axis `θ`

 ```@docs